frontenddogma/web-development-glossary/manuscript/h.md

 HTTP
 : → Hypertext Transfer Protocol

+HTTP flood attack
+: A type of Distributed Denial of Service (DDoS) attack in which the attacker makes unwanted `GET` or `POST` requests in order to attack a web server or application.
+These attacks often use interconnected computers that have been taken over with the aid of malware.
+Instead of using malformed packets, spoofing, or reflection techniques, HTTP floods require less bandwidth to attack the targeted sites or servers.&nbsp;[†](#w-http-flood-attack)

 HTTP method
 : A desired HTTP action to be performed for a given resource.
 Although they can also be nouns, request methods are sometimes referred to as “HTTP verbs.”
 Each of them implements a different semantic, but some common features are shared by a group of them: e.g., a request method can be safe, idempotent, or cacheable.
 The methods are `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, and `PATCH`.&nbsp;[‡](#m-http-method)